Skip to main content

 Research Assistantship Equipment: Risk Terrain Modeling

-Approved and funded Fall 2024 ($200)
+Approved and Funded Spring 2024 ($200)

-The Student Engagement Fund purchased two software packages to give two students (Parker Arenas and Meghan Rothmund) access to risk terrain modeling software and appropriate data sets for analysis.
+The Student Engagement Initiative purchased two software packages to give two students (Parker Arenas and Meghan Rothmund) access to risk terrain modeling software and appropriate data sets for analysis.
 This research project focuses on crime analysis training with a particular emphasis on risk terrain modeling.

 Microscopy for Archaeology Internship Equipment: Conservation

-Approved and funded Fall 2024 ($166)
+Approved and Funded Fall 2024 ($166)

 Archaeology lab interns are working on conservation of artifacts and materials primarily be sourced from the Rozanne M. Brooks Museum.
 The microscope will help lab interns further observe the artifacts found within the Archaeology Labe (where it will be permanently stationed) and the Brooks Museum for the purpose of preservation and education.
 In utilizing the microscopy, we will be able to determine certain factors such as hairline fractures in pottery, chemical makeup of ceramics, tarnish patterns on metal, and warp and weft on fabrics.
 Knowing such factors will help to ensure that the artifacts are properly preserved and saved within out lab.
 In addition, proper preservation will ensure that we will continue to be able to use the artifacts for the education of multiple generations of Cortland students.